Klein's Camp: Our full report

-Dusty paths lead from the main areas of the camp to ten round, stone thatched cottages.
+Sandy paths lead from the main areas of the camp to ten round, stone thatched cottages.
 All of these are well spread out and each has spectacular views over either the valley or the Grumeti River.
 Every pair of cottages also shares its own private butler.
 Again, these cottages have been furnished to very high standards.

 Due to its location, Klein's makes a great base from which to experience the

 annual zebra and wildebeest migration, which generally passes through this area around October to November, as it makes its way south.
 Klein's Camp has particularly good resident game at other times of the year; lion, leopard and cheetah have all marked their own territories here and can be found along with herds of elephant and buffalo.

 Birdlife is also prolific in the Loliondo area - there are 345 species recorded here.
 A pair of black Verreaux's eagles have made their eyrie close to camp and can often be seen soaring over the plains.
 There are also more common birds in the area, such as, the pygmy falcon and the slate-coloured boubou.